SuzanneNL/star-trail-photography/testing.md

     - When a user goes to the form for changing their password, the URL is as follows: http://star-trail-photography.herokuapp.com/change_password/<username>
 A malevolent user would perhaps try to type someone else's username, but will not succeed because the session cookie and the username will not correspond.
-    - On the profile page, a user sees a button that says 'Delete account'.
+    - On the profile page, a user sees a button that says 'Delete Account'.
 When he clicks on this, a modal pops up to make a user confirm his choice so that the account gets deleted (or he can go back to his profile by clicking on Cancel).
 8. **I want to prevent random guest users from uploading random images and information, so as not to pollute the gallery.**
     - Adding an image to the gallery can only be done after someone registers with a username and password.
 9. **I want users that upload their work to fill out the form with details.**